gaultier/blog/go_dtrace_see_all_network_traffic.md

 ### Trace all system calls for networking

-Multiple probes can be grouped with commas when they share the same action, so we can instrument *all* system calls that do networking.
+Multiple probes can be grouped with commas when they share the same action, so we can instrument *all* system calls that do networking in a compact manner.
 Fortunately, they share the same first few arguments in the same order.
 I did not list every single one here, this just for illustrative purposes:

 ```dtrace
 syscall::write:entry, syscall::sendto_nocancel:entry, syscall::sendto:entry